Simply-man/Creating-folders-automatically/README.md

 #### Simply Python script that creating as many folders and one file with text in it, as we want.

 I wrote it, because I needed create bunch of folders with file for course on Udemy.
 So it's creating folder one by one with "special name".
 In that case is number of folder.
 Also it's create one-line text in file.
-In that case is it "# LAB {number of file} -".
+In that case is it "# LAB {number of file}".

 -----